-Check out the resulting short film below, titled "A bird ballet":
+Check out the resulting short film above, titled "A bird ballet":

 If you're wondering what inspires starlings to put on such a show, you're not alone.
 Scientists think it's defensive behavior aimed at hawks, falcons and other predators, since flying in a large flock means better odds someone else will be eaten instead of you.
 Biologists call this idea "the selfish herd," and starlings boost its effectiveness with synchronized swirls through the sky, producing a shifting blob that's hard to attack.

 But there's also more to murmurations than just safety (or selfishness) in numbers.
 "Indeed, producing spectacular displays over the famous Brighton pier in Southern England every evening is probably not the best way to avoid the attention of predators," researchers recently pointed out in the journal Current Biology.
 "Instead, it could be that the murmuration itself provides a way of monitoring predators as they approach."

 In research from the 1970s, for example, large groups of starlings responded more quickly to a simulated hawk than smaller groups did.
 Murmurations also resemble real-time social networks, with waves of movement transferring spatial information about anything from an approaching falcon to a prime roosting spot.
 Studies show this happens on a bird-by-bird basis, with each starling responding to its neighbors' movements, although the outcome can change dramatically based on localized variations in speed and direction.

 Aside from satisfying our curiosity about a dazzling natural phenomenon, what's the point in studying murmurations?
 For one thing, this isn't just about starlings — the mysteries of collective behavior extend to many corners of nature, from baboons and honeybees to amino acids and neurons.
 Understanding how starlings communicate and interact could have implications not just for biology and ecology, but also math, physics and computer science, since revealing starlings' secrets could help us engineer "intelligent swarms" of robots that fight disease, mine minerals or clean up pollution.